Further Ruminations on Cigare: The Doon and Dirty

 It was miraculous that the 1984 turned out as well as it did; it was possibly the lightest colored Cigare, but oh so elegant and minty in its youth.
 We harvested the ’85, a bit later; the fruit was more concentrated, and the wine smelled like ripe raspberries from the get-go.
 I was not the most careful winemaker in those days, and the wine was bottled with a little over 2 grams of residual sugar – not a biggie under normal conditions, but some bottles appeared to have refermented ever so slightly.
 I’m not totally convinced that this has been a bad thing; because of the slightly more reduced conditions and light petillance in certain instances, the wine has tended to retain its freshness and the best bottles are still remarkably alive.
 The 1986 vintage was not as obviously charming as the ’85, maybe a little meatier/earthier, but still very sturdy.

 We had at this point found superb old-vine MourvÃ¨dre at the DuPont vineyard in Oakley, and this gave the subsequent vintages more structure and complexity.
 The 1987 vintage represented a real stylistic shift in Cigare, with Grenache no longer taking the dominant role.
 I wish I could say that this was entirely the result of a great winemaking epiphany on my part.
 However, no doubt some part of my decision to increase the MourvÃ¨dre component was due to the first article published in The Wine Spectator on the winery, and we had begun to get some calls from distributors throughout the country asking to represent our wines.
-I felt I needed to increase the production of Cigare, but could not (apart from Bertero) find Grenache of any great distinction, so it would have to be MourvÃ¨dre that made up the volume.8 A few years later production would increase again, and while I had become a more experienced and learned winemaker, I also seemed to forget, at least for a while, the most important winemaking lesson: one must begin with exemplary grapes.
+I felt I needed to increase the production of Cigare, but could not (apart from Bertero) find Grenache of any great distinction, so it would have to be MourvÃ¨dre that made up the volume. ((I know all too well that I’m heading into my anecdotage, as I have lately begun to tediously repeat myself.
+But it does bear repeating that in these early days there was very little Syrah planted in California, and most of it fairly dreadful.
+(Until the Bien Nacido Vineyard was planted, there was essentially no real cool climate Syrah in California.)
+So, Syrah was not in the early days much of an option as a Cigare-stretcher.
+Further, Syrah is a blend is a bit like a drunken friend, who while under different circumstances might be thoroughly charming, but in a blend, it just totally dominates the party.))
+A few years later production would increase again, and while I had become a more experienced and learned winemaker, I also seemed to forget, at least for a while, the most important winemaking lesson: one must begin with exemplary grapes.

 1988 was an atypical vintage for us.
-The blend contained a significantly larger MourvÃ¨dre component, and perhaps coincidentally suffered, if that is the right word, from a marked brettanomyces issue.9 1989 saw quite a bit of early rain in the fall and the vintage was largely reviled by the popular wine press.
+The blend contained a significantly larger MourvÃ¨dre component, and perhaps coincidentally suffered, if that is the right word, from a marked brettanomyces issue. ((Most tasters were oddly discomfited by the wine’s microbiological challenges.
+In numerous tasting flights, it was remarked how “French” the wine tasted.
+But, certainly within the range of Cigare vintages, the wine remains a stylistic outlier.))
+1989 saw quite a bit of early rain in the fall and the vintage was largely reviled by the popular wine press.
 But that was the year that I found myself on the cover of The Wine Spectator in its April 1st issue; clad in blue polyester, I was “The RhÃ´ne Ranger” and this certainly gave the brand a dramatic jet propulsive boost.
 The ’89 Cigare we produced was a “lighter” vintage, not as impressive as earlier bottlings, but oddly enough, has held up quite well over the years, especially in the larger format.

 1990 – 1995 The Era of Exuberant Fruit and Slightly Exuberant Growth.

 I have such vivid memories of the first six vintages of Cigare, but comparatively fuzzier memories of the wines over the next ten years.
 Some of the comparative haziness is due to the enormity of the changes occurred at Bonny Doon in the latter years, in both in the scale and complexity of the operation.
 By 1990, we were making wine in two facilities – one in Bonny Doon and another on the west side of Santa Cruz, next door to our current facility; soon after, we began to outsource some winemaking to other facilities as well.
 We had also just begun to produce the large commercial blend, Big House Red at about this same time.
 While Big House might well have ultimately turned into a significant distraction, it’s important to remember that it also gave us an opportunity to experiment with a number of new vineyards for Cigare, in the knowledge that if a particular wine was “close but no Cigare” there would always be an acceptable blending option.
-This emboldened me to try a variety of winemaking methodologies – the use of microbullage,10 for one, again, with the security that there was always a viable blending option should a particular lot turn out to be less than stellar.
+This emboldened me to try a variety of winemaking methodologies – the use of microbullage, ((Microbullage or micro-oxygenation is generally not a recommended practice for Grenache, which lacks the protective tannins to endure even gentle oxidative treatment, but was an interesting tool for those musts that were fermented with a significant percentage of whole clusters and had tannin to burn.)) for one, again, with the security that there was always a viable blending option should a particular lot turn out to be less than stellar.

 In 1991 we began a long-term association with the San Bernabe Vineyard in King City, Monterey County, but they were seldom able to provide great Grenache; we made a lot of Vin Gris in the day, principally from juice drawn off in heroic volumes from the crushed fruit.
 Saigner juice is more concentrated and darker in color than that of a conventional must, but always strikes me as a bit out of kilter.
 You don’t just concentrate the lovely fruity parts and the soft tannins, but also the astringent, bitter elements as well.
 Owing to the proportionately higher potassium concentration in the grape skins, your pH tends to go to hell and you have to correct that by adding tartaric acid.
 So, you’re never quite in balance you’re a bit of a tightrope walker in a strong wind.
 A lot of winemaking legerdemain needs to take place to create the semblance of balance and harmony.
 The San Bernabe Vineyard was/is quite sandy – a sandbox really, and whether it was the comparative youth of the vines, or the lack of clay in the soil, or a million other factors, we just never got much more from it than filler, never killer.

 We purchased Grenache from the Scheid Vineyard in the Arroyo Seco of Monterey County in these years – essentially a gravel pit of a vineyard.
-The vines seemed always to be overcropped, and we often had to wait an eternity for them to ripen, but the grapes had wonderful acidity and were responsible for a unique quality of pepperiness in the wine.11 From whence this quality arose I still cannot say, but it was a welcome contribution.
+The vines seemed always to be overcropped, and we often had to wait an eternity for them to ripen, but the grapes had wonderful acidity and were responsible for a unique quality of pepperiness in the wine. ((The vines, in seemingly alternate years, suffered from a presumably benign grape disorder called “black measles,” which may have contributed some exotic element to the grape’s taste profile.))
+From whence this quality arose I still cannot say, but it was a welcome contribution.
 For a few vintages, we were privileged to obtain grapes from the Almaden Vineyard (later bought by Diageo) in the Paicines area of San Benito County.
 These were old head-trained vines, planted in the ‘40s if memory serves.
-Freakishly large, they were rather like a vine one would meet in a Grimm fairy tale.12 We bought grapes years later from the vineyard under the new regime, but new management had installed drip irrigation, and the fruit, while still lovely, was never quite as special.
+Freakishly large, they were rather like a vine one would meet in a Grimm fairy tale. ((It is perhaps my over-fertile imagination but I’ve always felt that the Cienega Valley of mysterious San Benito County held a psychic landscape not dissimilar to that found in the world of Carlos Castaneda.
+One easily imagined the random coyote one met to be capable of human speech, if not ironic commentary.))
+We bought grapes years later from the vineyard under the new regime, but new management had installed drip irrigation, and the fruit, while still lovely, was never quite as special.

 1995 was also the end of an era for the Besson Vineyard, though we continued to buy fruit from the Bessons for another ten years.
 George Besson Sr. had turned the reins of vineyard management over to his son, George Jr. in that year.
 Jr., who had a full-time job with the Santa Clara County Water Dept., decided that the old head-trained vines were just too laborious to cultivate as they were configured, and betook to retrain the goblet shaped vines to a bilateral cordon system for greater ease of cultivation.
 I cannot explain precisely why from a plant physiology perspective this was a bad idea, but the best analogy might be to equate it with geriatric patients suddenly taking up roller-blading or break dancing – just too big of a stretch at that point in their lives.
 The fruit never quite ripened up evenly after that, and just never had the flavor intensity of the earlier years.
 This further compelled the search for replacement Grenache vineyards, as Grenache, as we know, is the very heart and soul of the Cryptoneuf encépagement.